wedaa/LongTail-Log-Analysis/README.md

 disk space.

 Edit Longtail.sh and LongTail.config for site-specific variables (which are explained in the files).
+(NOTE: The current release of LongTail does not yet use  the LongTail.config file, but will "soon".

 Edit LongTail-exclude-accounts.grep to add your valid local accounts.
 This will exclude these accounts from your reports.